Cancel anytime

 Financial Performance

-Benchmark Comparison: Comparison to the S&P MidCap 400 Index should be conducted to assess the effectiveness of the revenue-weighting strategy.
+Benchmark Comparison: The ETF's performance should be compared to the S&P MidCap 400 Index to assess the impact of the revenue-weighting strategy.

 Expense Ratio: 0.39